basilgoodluck/basilgoodluck/README.md

 #### About Me

-I'm a passionate and versatile web developer with a deep love for learning and information.
-From the start, my curiosity has fueled my journey — pushing me to explore a wide range of technologies across frontend, backend, scripting, automation, and even the blockchain industry.
+I'm a passionate and versatile web developer who loves learning and building new things.
+Over the years, my curiosity has led me to explore frontend, backend, scripting, automation, and even the blockchain industry.

-My love for programming naturally led me into algorithmic trading.
-I enjoy building systems that work for me — from automating repetitive tasks to creating a suite of trading bots that run while I sleep (yes, it's as fun as it sounds).
+I enjoy creating web solutions and building trading bots that automate work while I sleep.
+I’m also into web scraping and have built several automation tools to make life easier.

-My path in tech wasn’t smooth — like many others, I faced the late nights, the self-doubt, and the hustle to invest in my own growth.
-Persistence, faith, and relentless curiosity carried me through.
+My journey in tech wasn’t easy — a lot of late nights, saving up to invest in myself, and pushing through challenges.
+But persistence and patience helped me move forward, and I'm grateful for how far I’ve come.

-Today, my stack includes **MERN**, **JavaScript**, **TypeScript**, **Python**, **FastAPI**, **Next.js**, and **Express.js**.
-I'm currently sharpening my **data structures and algorithms (DSA)** skills and preparing to dive into **Rust** to take my expertise to the next level.
+Today, I work mainly with **JavaScript**, **React.js**, **Node.js**, **TypeScript**, **Python**, **FastAPI**, and **Next.js**.
+I'm currently sharpening my **data structures and algorithms (DSA)** skills and learning **Rust** to grow even more.

-Grateful to God for how far I’ve come — and excited for what’s next.
+When I'm not coding, I'm usually playing chess and trying not to blunder too badly.

+#### Quick Highlights
+🔭 **Working on:** Personal Growth & Development
+🌱 **Learning:** Data Structures and Algorithms
+👯 **Open to:** Web Technology Projects
+💬 **Ask me about:** Computer Science, Automation, Web Development
+⚡ **Fun fact:** Chess addict (even if I lose sometimes)

-### 📊 GitHub Stats
+#### 📊 GitHub Stats

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=basilgoodluck&show_icons=true&locale=en&layout=compact&theme=tokyonight" alt="Most Used Languages" />